JC1DA/Neutral_Summarizer/README.md

 ### How It Works

-1. When viewing a YouTube video, a "Transcribe Video" button appears below the video title
-2. Click the button to initiate transcription
+1. When viewing a YouTube video, clicking the 'Summarize Page' button to initiate transcription
-3. The extension retrieves the video transcript using the DumplingAI API
+2. The extension retrieves the video transcript using the DumplingAI API
-4. The transcript is then summarized using your configured AI model
+3. The transcript is then summarized using your configured AI model
-5. You can continue to chat with the AI about the video content
+4. You can continue to chat with the AI about the video content

 Note: The YouTube transcription feature requires an internet connection to access the DumplingAI API.